terasut-num/simple-jev/README.md

 | Evaluate each complete prompt separately | `4 × (1,000 + 50) = 4,200` |
 | Reuse the shared prefix | `1,000 + 4 × 50 = 1,200` |

-If all four suffixes fit in one batch, the shared execution takes one prefix forward pass and one batched suffix forward pass.
-These token counts illustrate avoided repeated input processing, not a measured latency ratio: each suffix still attends to the cached prefix, and copying caches, padding, and model execution have costs.
+If all four suffixes fit in one batch, the shared execution takes one prefix decode and one batched suffix decode.
+These token counts illustrate avoided repeated input processing, not a measured latency ratio: each suffix still attends to the cached prefix, and KV copies and model execution have costs.

-`--max-batch-size` limits questions per suffix batch; `--max-batch-tokens` limits the number of padded suffix tokens in that batch.
+`--max-batch-size` limits questions per suffix batch; `--max-batch-tokens` limits the number of packed suffix tokens in that batch.
 Neither limits total model/cache memory or chunks the shared prefix.
-The current server reuses caches within a request and processes model requests serially.
-See the [HF execution guide](hf-server/README.md#shared-prefix-execution) for details.
+The current server reuses the KV pool within a request and processes model requests serially.
+See the [GGUF execution guide](hf-server/README.md#shared-prefix-execution) for details.

 ## Shared prompt contract and project layout